 Author: Raghuram Rajan & Luigi Zigales

 In my opinion, Saving Capitalism from the Capitalists deserves nothing less than 5 stars, especially when considering students coming from finance majors.
 Written by renowned authors Raghuram G. Rajan and Luigi Zingales, this book can be considered a major course on finance.
 Do you know why, and more importantly how, capitalists protect their interests using capitalism as a shield?
-Did you know that too much profit and idle cash can, and have many times led to corporations’ downfall?
+Did you know that too much profit and idle cash can, and have many times, led to corporations’ downfall?
 Do you know how insurance companies themselves need insurance coverage and how they do so?
 To get all these answers and learn many more things about the world of finance, read this book.
-Whatever topics this book touches, it will guarantee an in-depth understanding of the how, and what, and why of them.
+Whatever topics this book touches, it will guarantee an in-depth understanding of how, what, and why of them.

-The author does not go against the idea of capitalism, in fact, they defend it in this book.
+The author does not go against the idea of capitalism; in fact, they defend it in this book.
 They first discuss how capitalists use capitalism to protect their vested interests and promote inequality.
 Later, they themselves defend capitalism and present how capitalism and the right financial institutions bring efficiency into the markets and lead to the economic growth of nations.
 This book is not just one of the best books for finance majors.
-Rather, it is a must-read for finance majors.
+Instead, it is a must-read for finance majors.

 Barbarians at the Gate